Vommy/Number-Base-Converter/README.md

 # Number-Converter
-This is my first ever python project used to learn the basics of the Python through the concept of number of conversion between bases.
+This is my first ever python project used to learn the basics of the Python through the concept of number conversion between bases.

 ## How to use:
 1. Download the zip file